ibexa/documentation-developer/docs/tutorials/enterprise_beginner/5_create_newsletter_form.md

 ```

 Append the new template to the block by adding to `app/config/layouts.yml`.
-Add the following configuration under the `blocks` key at the same level as other block names, eg. `random`:
+Add the following configuration under the `blocks` key at the same level as other block names, e.g. `random`:

 ``` yaml hl_lines="3"
 blocks: